larevolucia/chaptr/README.md

 ## Requirements Overview

-Below is a summary of the planned development scope using Agile epics, user stories, and tasks.
+Below is a summary of the planned development scope, organized into Agile epics, user stories, and technical tasks.

+To maintain consistency and quality, dedicated templates were created for **Epics, User Stories, Technical Tasks, and Bugs**.
+These can be found in the [Issue Template Folder](https://github.com/larevolucia/chaptr/tree/main/.github/ISSUE_TEMPLATE).

+All user stories follow the standard format:

+> As a **user**, I want **action**, so that I **goal**.

+Each story also includes **acceptance criteria**, documented directly in its corresponding GitHub issue (linked under each Epic below).
+This ensures requirements are clear, testable, and traceable without duplicating content in the README

 ---